ROG Strix G531GD nano-review

 - Comes with Windows 10 & various bloatware and/or spyware, such as Armoury Crate & ASUS System Analysis (examples for ASUS' bloat)

 Armoury Crate's not bad as a tuning software to further modify some stuff on the laptop (such as RGB), but not only it's missing some wanted features (such as the ability to prevent the display from downclocking itself to 48hz without any charger plugged in), it also has some unwanted features such as forced auto-update (which can't be disabled without fully blocking it from the Windows Firewall).

-As for ASUS System Analysis, it doesn't need any further explanation other than it's a telemetry software that bypasses the hosts file (but probably could be mitigated by fully blocking it in Windows Firewall).
+As for ASUS System Analysis, it doesn't need any further explanation other than it's a telemetry software that bypasses the hosts file (considering that it could still connect to some sites despite them being blacklisted in the hosts) (but probably could be mitigated by fully blocking it in Windows Firewall).

 - Because it comes with Intel's CPU, it also comes with Intel Management Engine, the backdoor that can't be disabled. me_cleaner is currently not tested on the 9th gen Intel CPU.